Papua (province): Cuisine

 Sago is a typical Papuan food, which is usually made into papeda.

-The native Papuan food usually consists of roasted boar with Tubers such as sweet potato.
+The native Papuan food usually consists of roasted boar with tubers such as sweet potato.
 The staple food of Papua and eastern Indonesia in general is sago, as the counterpart of central and western Indonesian cuisines that favour rice as their staple food.
 Sago is either processed as a pancake or sago congee called papeda, usually eaten with yellow soup made from tuna, red snapper or other fishes spiced with turmeric, lime, and other spices.
 On some coasts and lowlands on Papua, sago is the main ingredient to all the foods.

 In the coastal regions, seafood is the main food for the local people.
-One of the famous sea foods from Papua is fish wrap (Indonesian: Ikan Bungkus).
-Wrapped fish in other areas is called Pepes ikan.
+One of the famous seafoods from Papua is fish wrap (Indonesian: ikan bungkus).
+Wrapped fish in other areas is called pepes ikan.
 Wrapped fish from Papua is known to be very fragrant.
 This is because there are additional bay leaves so that the mixture of spices is more fragrant and soaks into the fish meat.
 The basic ingredient of Papuan wrapped fish is sea fish, the most commonly used fish is milkfish.
 Milkfish is suitable for "wrap" because it has meat that does not crumble after processing.
 The spices are sliced or cut into pieces, namely, red and bird's eye chilies, bay leaves, tomatoes, galangal, and lemongrass stalks.
 While other spices are turmeric, garlic and red, red chilies, coriander, and hazelnut.
 The spices are first crushed and then mixed or smeared on the fish.
 The wrapping is in banana leaves.